mlaradji/ssai-cnn/README.md

 # Requirements

-It is recommended to install anaconda with python 3.6.5.
+It is recommended to install use Anaconda with Python 3.6.5.
 Using `conda install`, install the following packages:
 - Chainer 1.5.0.2
 - Cython 0.28.2
 - NumPy 1.14.3